ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/09_visualization.rst

 provides another option for dealing with unbalanced classification
 datasets: the ``weight_transform_type`` parameter.
-Setting this parameter to "balancing" changes the way the cost function to be minimized during training to be calculated so that compounds belonging to the minority class are given higher weight in the cost function.
+Setting this parameter to "balancing" changes the way the cost function to be minimized during training is calculated so that compounds belonging to the minority class are given higher weight in the cost function.
 This modification eliminates the incentive for classifiers to always predict the majority class.
 This parameter can be combined with the ``model_choice_score_type`` parameter to yield different effects on the